Belgian mussels from our own sea farm

 - When harvesting, the seabed is not damaged.

 Is mussel farming sustainable?

 The cultivation of mussels, seaweed and oysters at open sea is an extractive form of aquaculture in which the shellfish obtain their nutrients from the seawater and nothing is added to the ecosystem.
-Moreover, a marine farm can serve as a refuge for fish and other marine life, as fishing and recreational boating are prohibited within the zone.
-This promotes biodiversity in the Belgian North Sea.
-Cultivation of mussels uses long line or ‘hanging culture’ technology: culture structures that are attached to strongly anchored ropes and buoys under water and that sway along with the sea current.
+Mussels also absorb CO2 and use it as building blocks for their shell.
+Moreover, they are a good choice as a protein source due to their high protein content and low CO2-emissions (about 0.6 kg) per kilogram of mussel meat.
+Furthermore, the sea farm can serve as a shelter and 'nursery' for fish and other marine life, since fishing and pleasure boating are prohibited there.
+In this way, the project promotes biodiversity in the Belgian North Sea.